amch-med23/binary_trees/README.md

 # Binary Trees

 ## Description
-- This project is about binary trees (a data structure), you can find the solutions to the tasks in this repository.
+- This project is about binary trees (a data structure), this repository includes solutions to the mandatory tasks of the project.
 - This is a ALX Holbertoon project (refer to the project page to see the task requirements).